 Certain members of the Board hold Senior Management Function ("SMF") positions under the PRA and FCA Senior Managers and Certification Regime ("SMCR").
-The Chairman and the two executive directors, the CEO and the CFO, hold SMF positions, and of the five non-executive directors, the Chair of the Audit Committee and the Senior Independent Director each hold SMF positions.
+The CEO and the CFO hold SMF positions, as well as the Chairman, the Chair of the Audit Committee, the Chair of the Risk Committee and the Senior Independent Director.